Recognizing Gender as a Construction through Feminist Discernment

 unsubstantiated assignment of corresponding socially gendered traits (the

-corporate world and the financial industry are competitive, hard, uncaring, and
+financial industry are competitive, hard, uncaring, and

 cutthroat; the home and the care industry is cooperative, soft, nurturing, and